-Dennis has represented hundreds of people who have been seriously injured or lost a loved one because of the negligence of a doctor, nurse, nursing home or other healthcare worker.
+Dennis has represented hundreds of people who have been seriously injured or lost a loved one because of the negligence of a doctor, nurse, nursing home, or another healthcare worker.
 He is well-known for being able to make complex medicine easy for a jury to understand.

 The National Institute of Medicine has estimated that 280,000 Americans are killed in hospitals because of negligence every year.

 That is four times the number killed in automobile crashes.
 The vast majority of these deaths do not result in a lawsuit, many times because the families aren't aware that negligence has occurred.
 "The sad fact is, we don't have too many malpractice lawsuits.
 We have too few."
-Dennis' passion about medical negligence led him to create and teach a course on the subject for several years at his alma mater, Cleveland Marshall College of Law.
+Dennis's passion about medical negligence led him to create and teach a course on the subject for several years at his alma mater, Cleveland-Marshall College of Law.